Implantable Bone Conduction and Bone-Anchored Hearing Aids

 A systematic review by the Health Technology Assessment Program was published in 2011 on the use of BAHAs for bilateral hearing impairment.
 (1, 2) The authors noted that the quality of available studies on the use of BAHAs is weak.
 No studies with control groups were identified for the review.
 Cohort pre-post studies and cross-sectional comparative studies demonstrate improvements in hearing with use of BAHAs over conventional bone-conduction hearing aids or unaided hearing.
 However, whether improvements in hearing with BAHAs are greater than air-conduction hearing aids is uncertain.
 Additionally, bilateral use of BAHAs improved hearing outcomes in some patients over unilateral use, but the evidence was uncertain.
 Implant loss was noted to be between 6.1% and 19.4%.
 The authors noted hearing-specific quality of life improved, but overall quality of life did not differ.

-Bilateral Devices in Conductive or Mixed Hearing Loss
+Efficacy of Bilateral BAHA Devices in Conductive or Mixed Hearing Loss

 Use of bilateral devices has been evaluated in patients with conductive or mixed hearing losses.
 A number of studies, published over several years, have demonstrated a consistent improvement in speech recognition in noise and in sound localization with bilateral devices